ulab-advanced-technologies-group/Beehive-v2/README.md

 # Beehive Version 2.0

-A refurbished version of the original [Beehive](https://github.com/ucberkeley/Beehive) that is written Rails 5!
+A refurbished version of the original [Beehive](https://github.com/ucberkeley/Beehive) that is written in Rails 5!

 ## How to run this Ruby on Rails application?
 1. Download Docker